undistro/zora/charts/inspect/README.md

   --create-namespace
 ```

-These commands deploy Snitch on the Kubernetes cluster in the default configuration.
+These commands deploy Undistro Inspect on the Kubernetes cluster in the default configuration.

 The [Parameters](#parameters) section lists the parameters that can be configured during installation.